Semnon

 The Semnon ([sɛmnɔ̃]; Sevnon) is a 73.3 km long river in the Mayenne, Maine-et-Loire, Ille-et-Vilaine and Loire-Atlantique départements, northwestern France.
-Its source is at Congrier.
+Its source is in Congrier.
 It flows generally west-northwest.
 It is a left tributary of the Vilaine into which it flows between Pléchâtel and Bourg-des-Comptes.

 Départements and communes along its course

 This list is ordered from source to mouth: